-Fluid retention is one of the main causes of weight gain, and can be due to several reasons, such as leading a sedentary lifestyle, pregnancy, menopause, cirrhosis, heart failure, malnutrition, and more.
-In general, it consists of swelling that occurs in different parts of the body, especially the ankles, arms, legs, abdomen, and wrists.
-Keep reading to learn how to fight fluid retention in this article.
+Fluid retention is one of the main causes of weight gain.
+Many things such as leading a sedentary lifestyle, pregnancy, menopause, cirrhosis, heart failure, malnutrition, and more can cause it.
+It consists of swelling in different parts of the body, especially the ankles, arms, legs, abdomen, and wrists.
+Keep reading to learn how to fight fluid retention!

 Fluid retention is quite common during pregnancy, as women go through hormonal changes that can manifest as swollen ankles and feet.
-Even though it’s not a very worrisome condition, if it becomes extreme, it’s best to talk with a doctor.
+Even though it’s not a very worrisome condition, it’s best to talk with a doctor if it worsens.

 How to avoid fluid retention

-A very important step in preventing fluid retention is to reduce sodium intake, because salt causes the body to accumulate fluids that it doesn’t need.
-In addition, drinking plenty of water is critical, as it helps clear up impurities in the body and eliminate them easily.
+A very important step to prevent fluid retention is reducing sodium intake.
+This is because salt makes the body accumulate fluids that it doesn’t need.
+In addition, drinking plenty of water is critical.
+It helps clear up impurities in the body and rid the body of them easily.

-Eating foods that are diuretics is essential, as they help detox the body and also help you lose weight.
+Eating diuretic foods is essential, as they help detox the body and also help you lose weight.
 Sometimes, what we perceive as extra pounds is actually just inflammation caused by fluid retention.

-- Watermelon is recommended primarily because of its high water content.
+- Watermelon due to its high water contents.

-- Apple cider vinegar helps balance potassium levels, which may be altered by fluid retention.
+- Apple cider vinegar helps balance potassium levels, which fluid retention may alter.

 - Green tea is an excellent diuretic and antioxidant.

 - Oranges.
-Thanks to their high vitamin C content, oranges promote kidney function and speed up the removal of toxins from the body.
+Thanks to their high vitamin C contents, oranges promote kidney function and speed up the removal of toxins.

-- Blueberries help prevent urinary diseases, and are one of the best antioxidants available; they help remove toxins.
+- Blueberries help prevent urinary diseases and are one of the best antioxidants available.
+Also, they help remove toxins.

 - Dandelion is one of the most powerful plants for removing excess water from the body.

-- Parsley also helps eliminate fluids; it’s recommended as a tea to prevent obesity and heart disease.
+- Parsley also helps eliminate fluids.
+You can drink it as a tea to prevent obesity and heart disease.

-- Onion can be used if you suffer from rheumatism, kidney failure, or gout.
+- Onion.
+It can also treat rheumatism, kidney failure, or gout.

 Avoid foods with sodium

-As we said above, sodium helps promote fluid retention, so we recommend reducing those foods as much as possible.
-Note that some things you eat every day may have very high levels of sodium, like sausages, preservatives, alcohol, and much more.
+As we said above, sodium helps promote fluid retention.
+This is why we recommend cutting back on those foods as much as possible.
+Note that some things you eat every day may have very high levels of sodium.
+Some examples are sausages, preservatives, alcohol, etc.

 In addition, low sodium intake is recommended because it can make you more prone to kidney stones, stomach cancer, and can even diminish your sense of taste.